-The easiest way to install bitmath is via yum if you're on a Fedora/RHEL based distribution. bitmath is available in the main Fedora repositories, as well as the EPEL6 and EPEL7 repositories.
+The easiest way to install bitmath is via dnf (or yum) if you're on a Fedora/RHEL based distribution. bitmath is available in the main Fedora repositories, as well as the EPEL6 and EPEL7 repositories.
+There are now dual python2.x and python3.x releases available.